Security Shopping Based on the Lowest Bidder

 Adopting a checklist strategy for protecting data sent through email does not anticipate unexpected turns or developments down the road.
 Regulations, or other security demands, are known to change without warning – suddenly adding more boxes needing to be checked off.
 While a low-price tag might create initial attraction to a security solution, organizations need to ensure it is flexible enough to accommodate new demands and the impact it can have on innovation and their strategic vision.

 Introduced in the spring of 2018, the General Data Protection Regulation (GDPR) of the EU, for example, revolutionized the way organizations were able to capture, store and exchange the personal digital data of the citizens of affected European nations.
 Yet, less than a year later, in January 2019, Denmark introduced more literal interpretations of the new GDPR, making encryption mandatory for all sensitive data overnight – including data sent in emails.
 For organizations not set up to accommodate this new Danish development, conducting business in Denmark became incredibly difficult.

 Opt for value optimization instead of short-term cost impact

 More than 50 per cent of CIOs from banks and insurers operate their IT environments in a cost-inefficient way, according to Gartner’s cost value matrix.
-Another report by Forrester found that cost is, by far, the highest consideration of decision-makers shopping for an email security solution.
-But respondent also touched on other considerations seemingly unrelated to cost, with unquantifiable benefits, like customer impact, listed as important determining factors.
+Another survey by Echoworx found that cost is, by far, the highest consideration of decision-makers shopping for an email security solution.
+But respondent also touched on other considerations seemingly unrelated to cost, like user experience, listed as important determining factors.
 This suggests that the actual business value of email protection is not set solely by the lowest possible initial investment – and is instead a value-for-money equation.

 And this value equation can be played out in various scenarios.